Skip to main content

 Getting started

-After signing up to Port, you will be prompted to follow an onboarding process that includes ingesting your Git repositories into your developer portal.
+After signing up to Port, you will be prompted to follow a short onboarding process that includes ingesting your Git repositories into your developer portal.

 After completing the onboarding process, Port will create some components for you (using your real data 😎) in order to show you the potential of your portal.